buhrmi/buhrmi/README.md

 ### Open source

-Here are some open-source tools that I'm using on a daily basis for freelance work, and also to build the projects above.
+I've extracted some of the tools I'm using to build the projects above as open-source projects.
+Maybe they'll be useful to you too.

 - **[ActiveState](https://github.com/buhrmi/activestate)**<br>
   ActiveState augments your ActionCable Channels with superpowers to update Svelte 5 state in real-time.